-DRAFT Comments Due
+ĺ Х DRAFT Comments Due Dec 29

 FINAL Consider at GB Meeting

-Х APPROVED With No Changes Feb 19
+ĺ APPROVED With Changes / No Changes

-SUBJECT: In-School Deferment from NSLDS Data AFFECTED SECTIONS: 11.6.B Deferment Documentation-In-School POLICY INFORMATION: 1087/Batch 156 EFFECTIVE DATE/TRIGGER EVENT: In-school deferments granted by the lender on or after August 14, 200
+SUBJECT: In-School Deferment from NSLDS Data

+AFFECTED SECTIONS: 11.6.B Deferment Documentation-In-School

+EFFECTIVE DATE/TRIGGER EVENT: In-school deferment requests received by the lender from a school on or after August 14, 2008.

 HEA §428(b)(1)(Y), as amended by the Higher Education Opportunity Act (HEOA), P.L.
-110-315; DCL GEN-08-12/FP-08-10.
+110-315.